 Many teams that we speak with are stuck dealing with database management problems as they occur.
 They are stuck in the incident management cycle.
 Regular database monitoring and assessments are important.

 Making certain procedures are in place for data backup and data recovery are important.
 Making sure the correct tools are in place to perform the tasks to meet your RTO and RPO requirements is critical.
-Of course, proactive management of your databases can go well beyond avoiding catastrophe, and that’s when you truly start optimizing database support.
+Of course, proactive management of your Oracle, SQL Server, or NoSQL databases can go well beyond avoiding catastrophe, and that’s when you truly start optimizing database support.

 Uncover strategic opportunities.